hemanth/functional-programming-jargon/readme.md

 ## Monoid

-An object with a function that "combines" that object with another of the same type.
+An object with a function that "combines" that object with another of the same type (semigroup) which has an "identity" value.

 One simple monoid is the addition of numbers: